-Beyond plants themselves, thoughtfully sourced hardscape materials constitute the bones supporting sustainable residential landscapes around the San Francisco Bay Area.
-By reusing salvaged items, upcycling discarded artifacts, or selecting eco-conscious products, homeowners diminishes waste flowing to landfills while creating intriguing, one-of-a-kind spaces reflecting their distinct style.
+Beyond plants themselves, thoughtfully sourced sustainable landscaping materials constitute the bones supporting residential landscapes around the San Francisco Bay Area.
+By reusing salvaged items and upcycling discarded artifacts, homeowners reduce waste going to landfills.
+They also create intriguing, one-of-a-kind spaces.
+These spaces reflect their distinct style and demonstrate a commitment to eco-conscious product selection.

 Look first to reuse existing onsite materials when possible.
 Incorporate concrete rubble, urbanite boulders, downed tree trunks, weathered wood or broken brick remnants into the design either decoratively or functionally.
 Repurpose old wine barrels, galvanized tubs, or worn farm tools imaginatively as planters.